arohner/spectrum/README.md

 The return value of un-spec'd functions is `unknown`, and in general, unknown does not conform to any spec except `any?`.

-## Configuration

-(Planned.
-TBD.
-Didn't mean to commit this, leaving for informational purposes)

-Spectrum has configurable warning levels.
-Every check 'error' has :type and :level, indicating the kind of error, and the author's perceived importance of that error, for convenient filtering/whitelisting/blacklisting.
-In general, the severity level of an issue depends on how certain we are it will cause problems.

-The error levels are:

-- 0: informational
-- 1: warning
-- 2: error

-errors

-- 2 calling a fn with incorrect number of args (spec'd or not)
-- 2 calling a spec'd fn with incompatible type (no unknown)
-- 2 attempt to invoke a non-fn var (i.e. `(*print-level* 2)`)
-- 2 spec arity doesn't conform to fn arity
-- 2 return value of a spec'd fn doesn't conform
-- 2 return value of a spec'd fn is unknown
-- 2 calling a java method incompatible args

-- 1 calling a spec'd fn with `unknown` args
-- 1 calling a java method with unknown args

-- 0 non-spec'd defn in a namespace being checked
-- 0 fdef spec with no :ret

-non-errors:
-things spec won't warn about
-- calling a non-spec'd fn from a non-spec'd fn

 ## Todo